 I prefer that my individuals roll both before and after exercise, due to the benefits of the roller.

 One of the nice things about using the foam roller is that it can be done on a daily basis.
 In fact, in their book, The Trigger Point Therapy Workbook, Clair Davies and Amber Davies recommend trigger point work up to 12 times a day in situations of acute pain.

-Here is a video that guides you thru a basic foam rolling routine.
+So, if you are curious about foam rolling, here is a video guideline for a basic foam rolling routine.